skypjack/entt/docs/md/entity.md

 * `children`: the vertices reachable from the given node, in the form of indices within the adjacency list.

-Since the creation of pools and resources within the registry isn't necessarily thread safe, each vertex also offers a `prepare` function which is used to setup a registry for execution with the created graph:
+Since the creation of pools and resources within the registry is not necessarily thread safe, each vertex also offers a `prepare` function which is used to setup a registry for execution with the created graph: